Vifon/plaintag/README.md

 files tagged with it.
 They can be easily modified using tools such as `mv`, `sed`, `grep` or `vim`.

+The bundled script _plaintag-gui_ allows easy tag manipulation.
+Just pass a file as an argument for it to show an input box with the current tags for that file.
+Personally I use it with `sxiv` image viewer.

 OPTIONS
 -------